Plastic Granulators

 Smart Control Ready

-Optional PLC integration for automated feeding, overload protection, and synchronized line operation control.
+Optional PLC integration supports automated feeding, overload protection, and synchronized line operation control.

 Technical Parameters (Standard Series)

-The specifications below are typical examples for our standard plastic granulator series.
-Final configuration depends on your material, throughput, and target flake size.
+Typical examples for the standard plastic granulator series.
+Final configuration depends on material, throughput, and target flake size.

 How to Choose the Right Plastic Granulator in 4 Questions

-Bottles & film → wet or PET-flake granulator.
-Rigid lumps & purging → heavy-duty rigid.
-Long pipe & profile → vertical.
-Mixed / unsorted bulky → integrated shredder-granulator.
+Bottles and film: wet or PET-flake granulator.
+Rigid lumps and purging: heavy-duty rigid.
+Long pipe and profile: vertical.
+Mixed or unsorted bulky scrap: integrated shredder-granulator.

 2. What throughput do you need?